toji/toji.dev/webgpu-gltf-case-study/index.md

    - There's no good reason to keep the original glTF structures around for rendering.
 The values that are needed for the draw loop, like the primitive mode, draw count, and VAOs should be cached in a form that's easier to iterate through.
    - If all the meshes are using the same shader program it should be set outside of this function.
    - If you're using WebGL 2 you should be using uniform buffer objects (UBOs) instead of calling `uniformMatrix4fv()`.
-   - I sure hope that `getWorldTransformForNode()` method isn't recalculating the matrix from scratch every frame!
+   - I sure hope those `getWorldTransformForNode()` and `getNormalTransformForNode()` methods aren't recalculating the matrix from scratch every frame!
    - Yes, materials, camera uniforms, etc, are being completely ignored here.
 How long do you want this doc to be?!?
    - And finally many of the tips below about sorting buffers and reducing state changes ALSO apply to WebGL!
 </details><br/>